-“Air sealing unwanted air leakage from the heated or cooled living area has the highest return of comfort and savings so it needs to be tested.”
+Unwanted air leakage from heated or cooled living area has the highest return of comfort and savings, testing is recommended.

 Be careful if you think your old or new house is fully insulated.